11 May 2026 · 6 min read

 5. Note the GRO reference number for the matching entry

-6. Order a certified marriage certificate for £11 (standard, 4–5 working days)
+6. Order a certified marriage certificate from the GRO (standard delivery, around 4 working days)

 Free resources for marriage records